ina-foss/stream-index-massive-tweets/README.md

 # Tweets collection and indexation infrastructure

-Collect massive amounts of tweets using the Twitter streaming APIs and index them with Elasticsearch.
+Collect massive amounts of tweets using the Twitter streaming APIs and index them with ElasticSearch.

 Deal with indexing delay using a RabbitMQ queue.